AN167 Equines, Greyhounds Performance Racing Industry (lactic acid, pulmonary bleeds),

 “The chemical compounds in plants that confer the physiological effects in human or animal bodies are usually referred to as the active constituents or active principles.
 In herbal medicine, the superior therapeutic qualities of Galenical preparations are recognised.
 Galenical preparations are made from crude plant materials, and therefore contain a multitude of chemical compounds.
 In contrast, conventional plant-derived pharmaceuticals nearly always consist of one particular active constituent, which has been isolated from the crude plant material.
 Experience has shown Galenical preparations to have a number of advantages over isolated plant constituents.
 In brief, they produce far fewer side-effects, they are gentle, yet effective, and they are simple and cheap to produce

-Non-Drug Prescription Set of 3 - horse or greyhound racing - Non swabbable
+Non-Drug Prescription Set of 3.
+Naturopathics for horses or greyhounds - racing - Non swabbable

 1. HAMPL PerformAid 167-1 30ml (1oz) drops

 Arnica 10M, CM (prevent or treat bleeding and bruising and strains)